manuelacollis/manuelacollis.github.io/_pages/research.md

 # Publications

-### [Whether to Apply](https://pubsonline.informs.org/doi/10.1287/mnsc.2023.4907) <i> Management Science, 2023 </i>
+### [Whether to Apply](https://pubsonline.informs.org/doi/10.1287/mnsc.2023.4907) <i> Management Science, 2023 </i> <br>
-<p> with [Katherine Baldiga Coffman](https://sites.google.com/site/kbaldigacoffman/) and Leena Kulkarni <br>
+with [Katherine Baldiga Coffman](https://sites.google.com/site/kbaldigacoffman/) and Leena Kulkarni <br>
-<b><i>Abstract:</i></b> Labor market outcomes depend, in part, upon an individual’s willingness to put herself forward for different opportunities.
+<p> <b><i>Abstract:</i></b> Labor market outcomes depend, in part, upon an individual’s willingness to put herself forward for different opportunities.
 We use a series of experiments to explore gender differences in willingness to apply for higher return, more challenging work.
 We find that, in male-typed domains, qualified women are significantly less likely to apply than similarly well-qualified men.
 We provide evidence both in a controlled setting and in the field that reducing ambiguity surrounding required qualifications increases the rate at which qualified women apply.
 The effects are more mixed for men.
 Our results suggest a path for increasing the pool of qualified women applicants. </p>

-<p>### [Stereotypes and Belief Updating](http://manuelacollis.github.io/files/2021_01_Stereotypes_and_Belief_Updating.pdf) <i> accepted at Journal of European Economic Association, 2023 </i> <br>
+### [Stereotypes and Belief Updating](http://manuelacollis.github.io/files/2021_01_Stereotypes_and_Belief_Updating.pdf) <i> accepted at Journal of European Economic Association, 2023 </i> </p>
-with [Katherine Baldiga Coffman](https://sites.google.com/site/kbaldigacoffman/) and Leena Kulkarni <br>
+<p> with [Katherine Baldiga Coffman](https://sites.google.com/site/kbaldigacoffman/) and Leena Kulkarni <br>
 <b><i>Abstract:</i></b> We explore how feedback shapes, and perpetuates, gender gaps in self-assessments.
 Participants
 in our experiments take tests of their ability across different domains.
 Absent feedback, beliefs of own ability are strongly influenced by gender stereotypes: holding own ability fixed, individuals are more